 CBD is extracted from the entire hemp plant (flower & leaves) and is most ordinarily available in drops, tincture, or vape (oil) form, which is why you’ve adequately heard people mention CBD oil.

 Hemp oil is different from CBD oil.
 Hemp oil, most ordinarily referred to as hemp seed oil, doesn’t contain CBD or THC.
-While it does come from the hemp plant, hemp oil is extracted only from the seeds, whereas CBD may be a compound derived from the entire plant (see above).
+While it does come from the hemp plant, hemp oil is extracted only from the seeds, you can ask your cannabis seeds provider if you prefer more potent CBD or THC content.
+Whereas CBD may be a compound derived from the entire plant (see above).
 Highly nutritious and an excellent source of Omega-3 and omega-6 fatty acids, hemp oil is usually utilized in food as a dressing and in skincare/ cosmetic products for its moisturizing properties.

 Hemp is within the Cannabis family; the difference between hemp and marijuana is that the THC (tetrahydrocannabinol) and CBD levels.
 Marijuana bred for recreational use usually has high THC content (up to 20%), which makes it psychoactive, hemp features a generally low THC amount (under 1%).